OUR SECURITY POLICY

 - Right to restriction of processing (Section 18 PDPA)

 - Right to data portability (Section 26 PDPA)

 Contact Information – Mentor Media Ltd

 You may assert your rights and raise your concerns or complaints about the handling of your personal data by filling in the form provided and sending it by email to PRIVACY@mentormedia.com or by postal mail to the following address:

 Special note on rights to information and data portability

 If you would like to assert your right to information and data portability we require the request to be submitted in writing, be signed by you and sent to the above-mentioned postal address.

 We appreciate if you also specify what categories of information you want to receive information about (e.g. customer information, employment records, etc.).
-If we for some reason cannot supply you with the information you’ve requested we will return to you with our motivation for not being able to comply.
+If we for some reason cannot supply you with the information you’ve requested we will respond with our motivation for not being able to comply.

-Please note that we only can release information that we are certain to belong to you and that this information always is sent by recommended mail to your registered address.
-You will be required to identify yourself to collect the mail.
+Please note that we only can release information that we can ascertain belongs to you and that this information always is sent by recommended mail to your registered address.
+You will be required to identify yourself to collect the letter.